Understanding Medical Device Registration in Europe – A Comprehensive Guide to EU MDR

 The Evolving Regulatory Landscape

-The Medical Device Regulation (MDR) (Regulation (EU) 2017/745) came into full effect in May 2021, replacing the previous Medical Devices Directive (MDD).
+The (MDR) Medical Device Registration in Europe (Regulation (EU) 2017/745) came into full effect in May 2021, replacing the previous Medical Devices Directive (MDD).
 The MDR introduces stricter requirements than the MDD, aiming to enhance the safety, quality, and transparency of medical devices available in the EU.

 Key Aspects of Medical Device Registration